guyleonard/hyphochytrium/data_submission/commands.md

 I was going to use this:
 * EMBOSS tool SEQRET

     seqret -sequence genome.fasta -feature -fformat gff -fopenfile genome.gff -osformat embl -auto

 But it is not great.
 * Therefore I am using [gff3toembl](https://github.com/sanger-pathogens/gff3toembl) instead!
 Hooray!
+  * gff3toembl expects the gff3 file to have the fasta sequences at the end, so put them back after GAG!

-* It is supposed to look something like [this](https://www.ebi.ac.uk/ena/submit/scaffold-flat-file) ..* However, it doesn't make it clear if the "XXX" marks should be filled in or left blank!
+* It is supposed to look something like [this](https://www.ebi.ac.uk/ena/submit/scaffold-flat-file)
+  * However, it doesn't make it clear if the "XXX" marks should be filled in or left blank!